fubark/cyber/docs/hugo/content/docs/toc/data-types.md

        |     indented further"
 ```

-Using the index operator will return the UTF-8 character at the given character index.
-This is equivalent to calling the method `charAt()`.
+Using the index operator will return the UTF-8 rune at the given index as a slice.
+This is equivalent to calling the method `sliceAt()`.
 ```cy
 str = 'abcd'
 print str[1]     -- "b"
 print str[-1]    -- "d"
 ```

 Using the slice index operator will return a view of the string at the given start and end (exclusive) indexes.
-The start index defaults to 0 and the end index defaults to the character length of the string.
+The start index defaults to 0 and the end index defaults to the string's length.
 ```cy
 str = 'abcxyz'
 sub = str[0..3]